tschw/meta-politics/README.md

 ## Acknowledgments

-I'd like to thank several people for influential discussions here, but I don't know whether they want to be listed here by name.
+I'd like to thank several people for influential discussions here, but I don't know whether they want to be listed by name.
 If you are one of them and do not mind being publicly credited, please just let me know.

 ## License